 Credit card vs. IRS installment agreement

-Some – including the IRS – tout using credit cards to make tax payments as a way to earn rewards, such as frequent flyer miles or cash back.
+Some – including the IRS – tout using credit cards to make tax payments as a way to earn rewards.
 However, card issuers typically award rewards worth 1% of your spending, while the third-party convenience fee could be nearly 2%.

 “Taxpayers would likely be paying more to the third party than they would get back for redeeming points,” says Michael Rozbruch, founder of Michael Rozbruch’s Tax and Business Solutions Academy.

-Another thing to take into consideration: An IRS installment agreement won’t affect your credit, while paying by credit card would increase your debt load.
+Another thing to consider: An IRS installment agreement won’t affect your credit, while paying by credit card would increase your debt load.
 The latter could increase your credit utilization ratio, which lowers your score, leaving you with increased interest rates and a reduced credit line, Foster says.